 - Organize the collection by color, size, type, etc.

-This is just a sampling of creative and inexpensive ideas for fabric storage that can help you keep things under control, save you money (for other fun items) and let you get back to the fun of playing in your space!
+This is just a sampling of creative and inexpensive ideas for fabric storage that can help you keep things under control, save you money (for other fun items) and let you get back to the adventure of playing in your space!

 Does your creative studio leave you feeling overwhelmed or uninspired?
 With over one hundred photos, Lilo Bowman’s lookbook, Love Your Creative Space: A Visual Guide to Creating an Inspiring and Organized Studio without Breaking the Bank, offers an endless visual parade of ideas for your craft room.
 Visit The Quilt Show or C&T Publishing to get yours, or request a signed copy from Lilo herself at LiloBowman.com.